-Once a student boards a school bus, he/she comes under the authority of school officials.
-The driver of a school bus carries a heavy burden of responsibility for the lives of boys and girls-his/her passengers.
-He/she must give full attention to driving while students are in transit.
+Once a student boards a school bus, they come under the authority of school officials.
+The driver of a school bus carries a heavy burden of responsibility for the lives of the students-their passengers.
+The driver must give full attention to driving while students are in transit.